AyoungYa/scenarios/python/challenge-statistical-fruits/step1.md

 ## Requirements

-- If the number of basket is 0, return empty list.
+- If the number of baskets is 0, return an empty list.
 - The returned results must be sorted by weight from largest to smallest.